European Commission logo

 main purpose

-A European emission inventory model used to calculate emissions from road transport and assess the progress towards emission targets
+COPERT is a European emission inventory model used to calculate real-world emissions from road transport and assess the progress towards emission targets.

 summary

-COPERT calculates emissions and energy consumption from road transport.
+COPERT is the EU standard vehicle emissions calculator.
+It uses vehicle population, mileage, speed and other data such as ambient temperature to calculate emissions and energy consumption from road transport.
+It incorporates results of several technology, research, and policy assessment projects.
 The main purpose of the model is to facilitate national experts to compile their emissions inventory, but the scope of the model goes beyond that.
 COPERT can be used as a policy assessment tool for any type of environmental studies.
 The model can also act as a reference point for researchers to find information on the emission and energy consumption levels of any type of new vehicles existing on the European roads but also older vehicle technologies which might still exist.

 COPERT can be used for policy anticipation, implementation and evaluation for air quality related policies.
-It can be used for trend analysis, and input for air quality modelling and impact assessment studies, either directly or after some modifications, sometimes in combination with other emission models.
-It has been recently used for the assessment of the upcoming Euro 5 emission standards for the L-category vehicles, and the revised type approval procedure for evaporation emissions from Euro 6 vehicles.
+It can be used for trend analysis, and input for air quality modelling and impact assessment studies, either directly or after some modifications, sometimes in combination with other emission models (e.g. SIBYL).
+It has been recently used for the assessment of the emissions from battery electric vehicles, the introduction of Euro 7 emission standards for cars, vans, trucks and buses, and the revised procedure for non-exhaust emissions.

 model type